-In maintaining a school community where behaviour is respectful and safe and where everyone is ready for learning, adults will adopt and employ a restorative approach when responding to dysregulated behaviour.
+In maintaining a school community where behaviour is respectful and safe and where everyone is ready for learning, adults will adopt and employ a restorative approach when responding to behaviours that challenge or harm.

-If harmful behaviour occurs, staff will help the children learn from this.
+If this behaviour occurs, staff will help the children learn from this.
 Like anything, good and better behaviour can be learnt and every opportunity will be taken to enable this.
 The key principles of Restorative Practice are: